 - Optionally, drain and add fresh water.
 I usually cook beans in their soaking liquid.
 Some people throw away the soaking liquid and cook beans in fresh water (always do this with kidney beans).
 This will throw some of the taste and nutrients down the drain but may help if beans give you gas, especially when you first start eating them regularly.

 - Cook beans in a slow cooker or on the stove until they are creamy and tender.
 Undercooked beans are hard to digest.
-After they have been boiling for awhile, test three or four beans for doneness; they don't always cook evenly.
+If a thick foam appears, skim it off and throw it away.
+After the beans have been simmering for awhile, test three or four beans for doneness; they don't always cook evenly.You'll also save energy compared to cooking beans on the stove.
 I like to use a slow cooker because it's so easy and the beans get the best texture because they cook very slowly.
-You'll also save energy compared to cooking beans on the stove.
+Either way, you want them to be barely boiling and always covered by water.

-Tips and notes
+Tips and Notes